geoduranlog/Travel-time-changes-due-to-weak-velocity-anomalies/README.md

  https://doi.org/10.1017/9781108264808.008

  The main goal is to study travel time changes observed in multiple-scattering elastic waves (i.e., coda waves).
-They can be discribed statistically by a probabilistic sensitivity function (i.e., sensitivity kernel).
+They can be described statistically by a probabilistic sensitivity function (i.e., sensitivity kernel).

  ----------- Folders -----------